Sandra Perron: Later career

 From 1996 to 2003 Perron was in the Cadet Instructors Cadre, a component of the Canadian Armed Forces and was promoted to Major.
 On 16 November 1998, she was made the head of a nine-member advisory board to the Minister of National Defence on helping women and minorities 'blend' into the Canadian Armed Forces.
 The board produced a report concluding that "ignorance and intolerance plague Canada's Armed Forces" and described "the military's efforts to integrate women and visible minorities as a failure".
 After leaving the Army, she became a manager for General Motors in Quebec, and also worked for Bombardier Aerospace.
 She works at a consulting firm in Edmonton, being made senior partner in 2013.
 Perron published Outstanding in the Field: A Memoir by Canada’s First Female Infantry Officer in 2013.
 The Globe and Mail called her memoir "revealing and moving", it won the nonfiction Quebec Writers' Federation Award and was shortlisted for the Shaughnessy Cohen Prize for Political Writing.
 In 2020 Perron made care packages for the Canadian Armed Forces during the COVID-19 pandemic.

-In 2024, filmmaker Mélanie Charbonneau entered production on Out Standing, a film adaptation of Perron's memoir.
-The film is slated to premiere in the Discovery program at the 2025 Toronto International Film Festival.
+In 2024, filmmaker Mélanie Charbonneau entered production on Out Standing, a film adaptation of Perron's memoir written by Charbonneau and Martine Pagé.
+The film premiered in the Discovery program at the 2025 Toronto International Film Festival.